 Investment and responsible personal finance is no exception.
 But by reading these books for aspiring investors like yourself, you can start immediately and for a very low cost.
 You may even be free with the help of your local library.

-My only request is send a Tweet to the author if you like their book.
-These writers love to hear from their readers, and will be grateful for the support.
+My only request is to send a Tweet to the author if you like their book.
+These writers love to hear from their readers and will be grateful for the support.